Postgraduate Students – Before You Arrive

 A warm welcome to the University of Central Lancashire (UCLan).
-Whether you’re a returning student or new to the university, it’s never too early to start planning for your arrival.
-The information on the next few pages will introduce you to the university and help you start planning for your arrival at our Preston Campus.
+Whether you’re a returning student or new to the University, it’s never too early to start planning for your arrival.
+The information on this page will introduce you to the University and help you start planning for your arrival.

-Start off by checking out if you're eligible for a postgraduate loan.
-If you're studying full time, and this is your first PG course, it's likely you'll be eligible for a loan of up to £10280 to help pay your fees and living costs.
+Ensure you check if you're eligible for a postgraduate loan.
+If you're studying full time, and this is your first PG course, it's likely you'll be eligible for a loan of up to £11,222 to help pay your fees and cover living costs.
 The earlier you apply the sooner you'll have your loan, so if you haven't applied yet visit Student Finance to get started.
-If you need any help or advice, our Student Finance Support Team is just a phonecall away on 01772 892583.
+If you need any help or advice, our Student Finance Support Team is just a phone call away on 01772 892583.

-Something else you can organise right now is a bank account that your postgraduate loan can be paid into directly.
+Something else you can organise before you arrive is a bank account that your postgraduate loan can be paid into directly.
 Be sure to shop around and ask about student bank account benefits.
-Even if you've already got a bank account you should check that you can convert it so you don't miss out on any free gifts and good deals.
+Even if you've already got a bank account you should check if you can convert it so you don't miss out on any free gifts and good deals.

 If you need a letter that confirms you're studying with us, please use our online request service.

 We look forward to welcoming you to UCLan and helping you to settle into University life.
 Once you've made UCLan your firm choice, you can apply for a room in halls.

 We guarantee a room in halls on campus for every full-time student studying with us.
 So you can be rest assured that you’ll find your ‘home from home’.

 We have a choice of accommodation available, but it's best to act early to reserve the room you want.
 You don't need to wait for your exam results.